racersparadise/rp-base-docs/docs/rp_client.md

 -- `distance` - Preferred distance from `DistanceToPreferred` -- `longUnit` - true/false, if true will use longer units (m->meter(s), ft->(foot/feet))
 -- `precision` - How many numbers to keep after the floating point

+## Events
+- `rp-base:setGroup` - Gets triggered when the user's group changes -- Networked
+-- function(group)
+- `rp-base:playerLoaded` - Gets triggered when the player object loads -- Networked
+-- function(player: table)
+-- this only gives identifier, group and pid
+- `rp-notify:notify` - Show a notification
+-- `msg` - the notification
+-- `duration` - duration in ms
+-- Not implemented in base